Duke Energy: Criticism

-On February 2 2014, the massive Dan River coal-ash spill led to a grand jury investigation into Duke Energy.
+On February 2, 2014, the massive Dan River coal-ash spill led to a grand jury investigation into Duke Energy.
 The initial investigation was overseen by Governor Pat McCrory, who was accused of intervening on Duke's behalf as he had been a Duke Energy employee for 28 years.
 Prosecutors went looking for any cash or items of value that might have been given to Governor McCrory and members of his administration in exchange for cheap settlements.
 Duke Energy was prosecuted, pled guilty to nine charges of criminal negligence, and agreed to pay $102 million in fines and restitutions.
 Duke Energy was also ordered to close all of its 32 ash ponds in the state of North Carolina by 2029.

 In September 2016, the Government Pension Fund of Norway, then worth $900 billion, excluded Duke Energy and its subsidiaries from the fund, citing "risk of severe environmental damage".

+During 2018 Duke Energy along with 90 additional Fortune 500 companies "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.

 In August 2020, environmental watchdog EWG released a report accusing Duke Energy of charging Indiana ratepayers for $12 billion worth of failed projects.
 This was the direct consequence of a controversial bill passed in Indiana earlier that year.
 Projects included two natural gas pipelines and two retired nuclear power plants.
-The company was also accused of having plans to charge the Indiana ratepayer for $8 billion in coal-ash pond closure and cleanup costs.

 In 2021, investigative reporting by the Orlando Sun Sentinel revealed that Duke Energy, FPL (Nextera Energy), and TECO Energy put forth more than $3 million to promote "ghost" spoiler candidates in key Florida legislature races.
 The scheme involved former senator Frank Artiles and was effective in costing the Democrats at least one election.

 In January 2021, Duke Energy agreed to a settlement, which the company proposed, to absorb $1.1 billion worth of coal-ash pond closure and cleanup costs, in North Carolina, between 2015 and 2030.
-The parties involved also waived all rights to challenge the “reasonableness and prudence” of Duke Energy’s coal ash management practices and costs before March 2020.
+The parties involved also waived all rights to challenge the "reasonableness and prudence" of Duke Energy's coal ash management practices and costs before March 2020.
 Duke estimates the costs to be between $8 and $9 billion, the settlement reduces the cost on the ratepayer by 60%.